potassco/clorm/docs/clorm/factbase.rst

 type) in the fact base and test the function against that fact.
 Hence it is usually preferable to use the Clorm generated clauses where possible.

 Importing Raw Clingo Symbols and FactBaseBuilder
 ------------------------------------------------

 A ``FactBase`` container can only contain predicate objects.
 However, the Clingo reasoner deals in ``Clingo.Symbol`` objects.
-Clorm provides the ``unify`` function and the ``FactBaseBuilder`` class to simplify the interaction with ``Clingo.Symbol`` objects.
+By using the ``clorm.clingo`` module the need to deal with the underlying symbol objects is eliminated for many use-cases.
+However, there may still be more advanced cases where it is useful to deal with the raw symbol objects.
+Clorm provides functions and classes to simplify this interaction.

-The ``unify`` function takes two parameters; a list of predicate classes as *unifiers* and a list of raw clingo symbols.
+A ``unify`` function is provided that takes two parameters; a list of predicate classes as *unifiers* and a list of raw clingo symbols.
 It then tries to unify the list of raw symbols with the list of predicates.
 This function returns a list of facts that represent the unification of the symbols with the first matching predicate.
 If a symbol was not able to unify with any predicate then it is ignored.

 .. code-block:: python